Revitalising downtown Ottawa with One Planet Living

 Zibi's One Planet Living targets

-In 2023, Zibi resulted in CO2 emissions of just 3.3kgCO2/m2, compared with 15.2kgCO2/m2/year for business-as-usual design.
-This ultra-low result was delivered through both energy efficiency, by meeting heat demands from post-industrial waste heat, cooling demands from the river and through the groundbreaking Zibi Community Utility district energy company.
+Zero carbon energy In 2024, completion of the bridge works enabled the Zibi Community Utility district energy company to meet all heating, cooling and domestic hot water demands for the first time.
+Zibi resulted in CO2 emissions of just 1.4kgCO2/m2, compared with 15.2kgCO2/m2/year for business-as-usual design.
+This ultra-low result was delivered through energy-efficient design, by meeting heat demands from post-industrial waste heat and cooling demands from the river.

-Phase 3 decontamination work took place in 2023 with the removal of large quantities of contaminated soil.
-Tesasini Park’s riverfront space now opens up the shores of the Ottawa River, featuring flood resistant exposed bedrock shelves, retained mature trees and newly planted native species.
+Land and nature Phase 3 decontamination work continued this year, with the removal of large quantities of contaminated soil.
+Zibi is well on track to deliver its open space targets.
 Residents continue to report an increase in their time in nature.
 Biodiversity gain is being tracked as number of native plant species, which continue to rise along with culturally significant species too.
+Using iNaturalist, Zibi launched a citizen science program in 2024.
+As a result, residents identified 65 fauna species.

 One Planet Living is our vision of a world where we can live happily within the Earth’s resources, and a straightforward framework to achieve this